-Esslemont and Iles (2017): 2016 Billabong Sediment Sampling Program.
-Energy Resources of Australia Ltd. August 2017.

-- ERM (2020b): site wide conceptual model to identify areas within the RPA that have the potential for ASS to form and are potential source areas. - ERA (2021a): collection and analysis of sediment samples for ASS and metals from eight locations, including billabongs and retention ponds. - BMT (2022b): brief literature review about biological responses to acid sulfate soils (ASS) in the context of mine drainage in northern Australia.
-It forms an input for consideration during the risk assessment processes for the closure of Ranger. - CDM Smith (2023): collection and analysis of water and sediment samples from targeted remnant pools within Magela Creek.
+- Esslemont and Iles (2017): 2016 Billabong Sediment Sampling Program.
+Energy Resources of Australia Ltd. August 2017. - ERM (2020b): site wide conceptual model to identify areas within the RPA that have the potential for ASS to form and are potential source areas. - ERA (2021a): collection and analysis of sediment samples for ASS and metals from eight locations, including billabongs and retention ponds. - BMT (2022b): brief literature review about biological responses to ASS in the context of mine drainage in northern Australia.
+It forms an input for consideration during the risk assessment processes for the closure of Ranger. - CDM Smith (2023): collection and analysis of water and sediment samples from targeted remnant pools within Magela Creek. - Thomas B, Fitzpatrick R, and Mosley LM (2024): site investigation including collection and analysis of water and sediment samples of targeted sites within the Magela Creek area.

-The site wide conceptual model identified areas within the RPA that have the potential for ASS to form and consequently are potential source areas (see Figure 7-8).
+The 2020 site wide conceptual model identified areas within the RPA that have the potential for ASS to form and consequently are potential source areas (see Figure 7-14).
 It is recognised that some areas of the site can act both as source sediments (location of ASS) and as receptors of acidification products (e.g. Coonjimba Billabong).
 Additionally, migration of acidification products including sulfate to a receptor where the other key constituents (water-logged conditions and organic matter) are present, introduces the potential for ASS development at that receptor, and for the receptor to, in turn, become a source of ASS (ERM, 2020b).
-Magela Creek (north-east of Pit 3 near the former Magela LAA) and Indium Billabong have been identified as having the potential for ASS to form (Figure 7-8) and monitoring of sediments in the 2020/21 sampling program indicate Indium Billabong may have ASS present.
+Magela Creek (north-east of Pit 3 near the former Magela LAA) and Indium Billabong have been identified as having the potential for ASS to form (Figure 7-14) and monitoring of sediments in the 2020/21 sampling program indicate Indium Billabong may have ASS present.